 An additional nil rate band is introduced for deaths on or after 6 April 2017 where an interest in a qualifying residence passes to direct descendants.
-The amount of relief is being phased in over four years and is £150,000 for 2019/20 rising to £175,000 for 2020/21.
+The amount of relief is being phased in over four years.
+It was £150,000 for 2019/20 and is now £175,000 for 2020/21.
 For many married couples and registered civil partnerships (hereafter referred to as spouses in this factsheet) the relief is effectively doubled as each individual has a main nil rate band and each will also potentially benefit from the residence nil rate band.

 The residence nil rate band can only be used in respect of one residential property which does not have to be the main family home but must at some point have been a residence of the deceased.
-Restrictions apply where estates (before reliefs) are in excess of £2 million.
+Restrictions apply where estates (before reliefs) are in excess of $\mathfrak{L}2$ million.